Hendrix-CS/csci150/labs/graphics.md

 `Oval` or `Polygon`, described on the
 [Graphics Reference](https://mcsp.wartburg.edu/zelle/python/graphics/graphics.pdf)." %}

+{% include important.html content="Keep your window size at 100x100 for now,
+and make a face to fit in that window.
+Since your face will be moving around the screen later, it will help to have a small face. " %}

 ## Step 2: Colors

 Three different portions of our drawing can be altered to include colors.
 Recall